Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 📌 Pin it for later!

 Did you enjoy this page?
 Save it on Pinterest for later!Did you try this recipe?
+Do you have favorite vegetables for baking with cheese?
 Let me know what you think in the comments below, and please leave a rating!
 I love to hear from you.

 Equipment